 These are some important considerations to remember when choosing a pediatrician school:

-- Make sure that the school has been accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+- Students must make sure that the school has been accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-- Students who wish to specialize in a particular area within pediatrics, such as pediatric oncology or cardiology, may want to evaluate the strength of different schools in that subfield.
+- After completing a residency program in pediatrics, doctors who wish to specialize in a particular area within pediatrics, such as pediatric oncology or cardiology, should look for schools with fellowship offerings in that area.